iamsayan/wp-last-modified-info/readme.txt

 This plugin hooks into the WordPress content area and displays the last modified information on posts and pages.

-= Will it require editing code to show Last Modified date? =
+= Will it requires editing code to show Last Modified date? =

 Not at all.
 You can show the revised info by just installing this plugin.
 Use the Plugin Settings to customize the date/time format according to your need.